scarylyn/fairymaker/README.md

 The big one is the image assets.
 I am not an artistic person, but I do remember some of my favorite old dollmakers.
 I found a simpler one, but couldn't find a definitive way to reach out to the creator(s) for permission, so the assets will have to change eventually.
 [This is the dollmaker, Samantha Dressup.](https://web.archive.org/web/20090105170235/http://www.dollsmania.net/Samantha_Dressup.html)

-Recently I added a second type of fairy to design, [this](https://web.archive.org/web/20091214122250/http://www.dollzmaniadressupgames.com/ChaZie_Elf_Fairy.htm) was the dollmaker used.
+Recently I added a second type of fairy to design.
+[Here,](https://web.archive.org/web/20091214122250/http://www.dollzmaniadressupgames.com/ChaZie_Elf_Fairy.htm)[here,](https://web.archive.org/web/20100304001021/http://www.dollzmania.net/ChaZieMaker_Fantasy_2.htm)[and here](https://web.archive.org/web/20080104174147/http://www.dollzmania.net/ChaZieMaker_Fantasy.htm) are the dollmakers used.

 #### All dollmaker assets belong to DollzMania.
-I want to give proper credits but cannot seem to find a way to reach out to any of the original creators through the wayback machine.
+I want to give proper credits but cannot seem to find a way to reach out to any of the original creators through the webpages archived on the Wayback Machine.
 I am willing to pull the assets upon request of the owners.
 If anyone knows how I can get in contact with any of the artists that designed specifically the ChaZie style of dollmaker for DollzMania, please have them reach out to me at scarylyn@gmail.com.

 The custom cursors can be found [here,](https://www.cursors-4u.com/cursor/2009/09/15/pink-glitter-pointer.html) [here,](https://www.cursors-4u.com/cursor/2009/09/15/fuschia-glitter-pointer.html) [here,](https://www.cursors-4u.com/cursor/2009/09/15/dark-green-glitter-pointer.html) and [here.](https://www.cursors-4u.com/cursor/2009/09/15/green-glitter-pointer.html)